Static charge, hydrogen caused Hindenburg disaster -report

 The first of the great long-distance passenger dirigibles, the Graf Zeppelin, went into service in 1928.
 The 245-metre (800-foot) Hindenburg, only slightly smaller than the Titanic, followed in 1936.

-The Zeppelin era was shortlived, however, after the Hindenburg crash, accompanied by a dramatic eyewitness radio account and photographs.
-(Reporting by Abhishek Takle in Bangalore; Editing by Michael Roddy)
+The Zeppelin era was short-lived, however, after the Hindenburg crash, accompanied by a dramatic eyewitness radio account and photographs.